 Whenever innovative technology is released, there is potential for an app update.
 This may include anything from a new type or generation of device to a new smartphone model and even new technology, like 5G connectivity.

 These technological advancements may require a programmer’s magic touch to ensure consistent across-the-board performance.
-You can plan for at least two or three of these updates per year.
+You can plan for at least two or three of these mobile app updates per year.

 App Maintenance in Response to User Feedback